 From Spirits to Crystals

 This is not for everyone but if incense, taro readings, spiritual guidance, and magical instruments are your thing you’re covered.
-Organic temple, Shamans of the Tao, Heart of the Soul all cater for such things.
+Organic Temple and Heart of the Soul cater for such things.
 So, if your Chakra is feeling a bit off kilter, Gallery Walk can help you out.